-Adapt CNY leadership knew that we would likely have more interested people than we had realistic space for on the committee.
+Adapt CNY leadership knew that we would likely have more interested people than we realistically had space for on the committee.
 With a goal of around 12 members, the committee could be large enough to offer representation of Syracuse's diverse neighborhoods and populations, but small enough to maintain orderly meetings and build consensus.
-Adapt did not want to completely restrict membership to Syracuse residents, as there may be some people affiliated with the city and its history who would be able to offer different perspectives.
+Adapt CNY did not want to restrict membership to Syracuse residents, as there might be some non-residents affiliated with the city and its history who would be able to offer different perspectives.
 Adapt CNY members interviewed about three dozen people by phone for the committee to gauge their level of commitment and interest.
 Questions included:

-- Are you interested in eventually submitting a design?vi - Would you be able to commit to four meetings over the next couple months as we create the Design Prospectus?
+- Are you interested in eventually submitting a design? - Would you be able to commit to four meetings over the next couple months as we create the Design Prospectus?
 We are planning on having these meetings in-person at this time.
 What time of day works best for you? - In the fall, we will be vetting design submissions.
 Additionally, we will be engaging in a thorough public input campaign.
 Will you be available to assist as a part of that?
 This will include promoting the meetings, staffing any public forums that we may have, and answering questions about the Design Prospectus and submitted designs. - What are some things that you are involved with in the community?
 What makes you excited about Syracuse? - Is there a flag's design that you absolutely love that you want to tell me about?

-Overall, Adapt CNY ended up with a committee of 14 individuals from all ages, backgrounds, and neighborhoods.
-Two of these individuals were appointed to the committee: one with ties to the Onondaga Nation (the central fire of the Haudenosaunee Confederacy on whose ancestral homelands the city of Syracuse now rests) and an individual who is an advocate for Syracuse's large New American population.
+Adapt CNY ended up with a committee of 14 members from all ages, backgrounds, and neighborhoods.
+Twelve committee members were selected by Adapt CNY through the interview process noted above.
+Two additional members were nominated by City of Syracuse staff and appointed to the committee: one with ties to the Onondaga Nation (the "central fire" of the Haudenosaunee Confederacy on whose ancestral homelands the city of Syracuse now rests) and an advocate for Syracuse's large New American population (our term for recent immigrants).